Kruuten/JarSoft_Back/README.md

 # Jarsoft backend
-Spring boot App with frontend on React, MySQL, Docker, Swagger
+Spring boot App with frontend on React, MySQL, Swagger

 ### Instrucion to install: ###
 #### 1. Clone project.
 From command line: ####